From First to Last: Formation and Aesthetic (1999-2003)

+Co-founder Matt Good is the band's only constant member.

 First Too Last was created in November 1999 in Tampa by Matt Good, Michael Blanchard and Scott Oord.
 Oord played bass, while Good took on lead vocals and also played guitar.
 Parker Nelms was the drummer, and held practice at his house.
 When the band began to travel, Nelms was replaced by Steve Pullman due to his age.
 This rounded out the lineup that, for the next three years, would play small shows in Florida.

+"Classic" drummer Derek Bloom served four stints in the band between 2002 and 2025.

-In 2002, Good joined the grindcore band The Color of Violence (at that time, called Slaughter vs Skeleton, Fetus Destroyer), where he met guitarist Travis Richter, and bassist Joey Antillion.
+In 2002, Good joined the grindcore band the Color of Violence (at that time, called Slaughter vs Skeleton, Fetus Destroyer), where he met guitarist Travis Richter, and bassist Joey Antillion.
 Some time later, Greg Taylor joined on drums and wrote 4 songs, in which the Aesthetic Demos were created.
 After hearing the demos of what would become their first EP, Phillip Reardon (lead vocals) and Derek Bloom (drums) joined the band.
 By the end of the year, they had changed their name to From First To Last.

 In 2003, the band released their debut EP Aesthetic on Four Leaf Recordings which featured the vocals of Reardon, Good and Richter.
 The EP was an underground success, and during that year, the band toured heavily across the United States with bands such as Spitalfield and Alexisonfire.
 On September 5, 2003, From First To Last parted ways with Joey Antillion, who was subsequently replaced by Jon Weisberg for the band's remaining tour dates for that year.
 On November 13, 2003, the band announced that they had signed to Epitaph Records, and said they were planning on recording their debut album in January 2004.